Uniformizing The Moduli Stacks of Global G-Shtukas: Introduction

-In Theorem~\ref{nHisArtin} of this article we show that the moduli stack $\nabla_n^{\ul\omega}\scrH_D^1(C,\FG)$ of global $\FG$-shtukas, after imposing suitable boundedness conditions (by $\ul\omega$) and $D$-level structures, is an algebraic Deligne-Mumford stack separated and of finite type over $C^n$.
-Dropping the boundedness condition by $\ul\omega$ we obtain $\nabla_n\scrH_D^1(C,\FG)=\dirlim\nabla_n^{\ul\omega}\scrH_D^1(C,\FG)$ as an ind-algebraic stack.
-Spelling out the Riemann-Hilbert correspondence for function fields, together with the tannakian philosophy, one sees that $\nabla_n^{\ul\omega}\scrH^1_D(C,\FG)$ may play the same role that Shimura varieties play for number fields.
+In Theorem~\ref{nHisArtin} of this article we show that the moduli stack $\nabla_n^{\ul\omega}\scrH^1_D(C,\FG)$ of global $\FG$-shtukas, after imposing suitable boundedness conditions (by $\ul\omega$) and $D$-level structures, is a Deligne-Mumford stack separated and locally of finite type over $(C\setminus D)^n$.
+(See the end of this introduction for an explanation of our notation for the moduli stack of global $\FG$-shtukas.)
+Dropping the boundedness condition by $\ul\omega$ we obtain $\nabla_n\scrH^1_D(C,\FG)=\dirlim\nabla_n^{\ul\omega}\scrH^1_D(C,\FG)$ as an ind-algebraic Deligne-Mumford stack; see Definition~\ref{DefIndAlgStack}.
+Spelling out the Riemann-Hilbert correspondence for function fields, together with the Tannakian philosophy, one sees that $\nabla_n^{\ul\omega}\scrH^1_D(C,\FG)$ may play the same role that Shimura varieties play for number fields.
 More specifically one can hope that the Langlands correspondence for function fields is realized on its cohomology.
-Note that in particular this moduli stack generalizes the space of $F$-sheaves $FSh_{D,r}$ which was considered by Drinfeld~\cite{Drinfeld1} and Lafforgue~\cite{Laff} in their proof of the Langlands correspondence for $\FG=\GL_2$ (resp.\ $\FG=\GL_r$), and which in turn was generalized by Varshavsky's~\cite{Var} moduli stacks $FBun$.
-It likewise generalizes the moduli stacks $Cht_{\ul\lambda}$ of Ng\^o and Ng\^o Dac~\cite{NgoNgo}, $\CE\ell\ell_{C,\mathscr{D},I}$ of Laumon, Rapoport and Stuhler~\cite{LRS}, and $\AbSh^{r,d}_H$ of the second author~\cite{Har1}; see Remark~\ref{RemDrinfeldVarshavsky}.
 On the other hand this analogy can be viewed as an attempt to build a bridge between the geometric Langlands program and the arithmetic Langlands program, where the role of global $\FG$-shtukas is played by abelian varieties (together with additional structures), respectively $D$-modules.